randomtruffles/Dominion_League/resources.md

 ##### Gaining non-Supply cards

-When a card tells you to gain a non-Supply card by name, you can gain it from its pile, even though it's not in the Supply (e.g. "Gain a Spoils.").
+When a card tells you to gain a non-Supply card by name, you can gain it from its pile, even though it's not in the Supply.

+For example, Marauder can gain Spoils because Marauder uses the words "gain a Spoils", but Changeling cannot gain an Imp because Changeling does not use the word "Imp" and instead says "gain a copy".

 ##### Reducing costs

 The cost in $ of a card can't go below $0.
-The cost in Potion of a card can't go below 0 Potion; the cost in Debt of a card can't go below 0 Debt.
+The cost in Potion of a card can't go below 0 Potion.
+The cost in Debt of a card can't go below 0 Debt.

 #### Previous errata